 The first draft Master Plan document incorrectly stated that 2,000 new homes would be needed by 2040.
-This was revised to 2,000 new residents recommended to he accommodated, which may occupy 700 to 900 new homes or condos.
+This was revised to 2,000 residents recommended accommodated, which may occupy 700 to 900 new homes or condos.
 All of this capacity may be absorbed between Downtown and the Triangle District.
-This number is derived from the Southeast Michigan Council of Governments (SEMCOG), which projected regional growth to 2040, in 2018.
-Presently. the Downtown, Triangle District, and Rail District have zoning designations which allow housing infill at and above this amount.
+This number is derived from Southeast Michigan Council Governments (SEMCOG), which projected regional growth to 2040, in 2018.
+Presently, the Downtown, Triangle District, and Rail District have zoning designations which allow housing infill at and above this amount.